 This includes initiatives aimed at:

-- Achieving and maintaining a diverse membership, with regard to gender, sexual orientation, geographical region, and research topic or approach;
+- Achieving and maintaining a diverse membership, with regard to aspects such as sexual orientation, geographical region, research topic or approach and so forth;

 - Promoting the involvement of members from currently underrepresented groups and from disadvantaged regions in the association’s activities; and